dario-voice-assistant/voice-assistat/README.md

 #### Title
 search about somthing
 #### User Story sentence
-as a user I want to be able to search using my voice
+as a user I want to be able to search using my voice so that I dont need to write every thing I want to search for

 #### Feature Tasks
 the user can command the machine to search for him
 #### Acceptance Tests

-Ensure that I can search for dfferent topics
+GIVEN: the user has pressed the mic icon
+WHEN: The user asks to search and then says what he want to search for.
+THEN: the application open a google page have the topic that the user want to search for

 ### user storis#2